superp0tat0/Shopify_Challenge/README.md

 ## Backgrounds

 Hey, this is Luke.
-At the time I am writing this readme.
-I am a data scientist intern working at Bayer and looking for a full time job after I officially graduate at November 2021.

-I did this project with the engagement of my daily work and one data scienctist challenge related to data scientist position from Shopify.
+I did this project with the engagement of my daily work at Bayer and one data scienctist challenge from Shopify.
 To demonstrate the importance of the reusability for data science project.
 I implement this dashboad and would like to share my belief.

 ## Motivations